 Guiding Principle - Diverse open spaces including formal recreation reserves will contribute to the health and well-being of Ballan's residents.
-Ballan's open spaces will be connected via the establishment of a structural open space loop including linear reserves along Werribee River which will assist in linking residents to places, spaces, facilities and opportunities.
+Ballan's open spaces will be connected via the establishment of a structural open space loop including linear reserves along Werribee River and it's tributaries which will assist in linking residents to places, spaces, facilities and opportunities.